What HR says vs what I hear

 We, humans, are the products of millions of years of evolution.
-We're slaves to numerous instincts we may no longer need in a contemporary workplace, but they still determine our way of working and living whether we like it or not.
-Developing notions like 'leaders' and 'followers' allowed us to survive as a species.
-And they also prove to be a somewhat useful tool for creating an organization that wants to get really big things done.
+We’re slaves to numerous instincts we may no longer need in a contemporary workplace, but they still determine our behaviors whether we like it or not.
+Developing notions like ‘leaders’ and ‘followers’ allowed us to survive as a species.
+They also prove to be somewhat useful tool for creating organizations that want to get big things done.

 And one more thing.
 Please think twice before mentioning ‘Spotify model’ or other fashionable terms.
 I never worked at Spotify and I have no idea what it means.
 You probably don’t know for the same reason.
 You spend a significant chunk of time probing my technical skills, so nothing stops me from examining your level of knowledge of agile methodologies to prove you don’t know what you’re talking about.
 Describe your company in our own words or stick to common boring terms that leave no ambiguity.

 ‘We strive to be something more than just a workplace’